 (12.22.06) First update in a while.
 I had a good tournament at the NOVA Holiday Helper (4-0 as a 1k).
 My AGA rating is 2.03, so I met my goal of being a dan player by the end of the year.
 Now I am trying hard to study so I can defend my rank at the next tournament in February.
 My two year anniversary of playing go is in two days now :).
 My next goal is reaching 3 dan AGA by the go congress.

 (9.13.06) I finally got a real go board.
-I bought the Professional Home Set from Samarkand, and I think it's great.
+I bought the Professional Home Set (dead link) from Samarkand, and I think it's great.
 I've been using it a lot to go over basic fuseki ideas.
 My plan is to start working heavily on joseki (specifically 3-4 and 3-5) in the upcoming month.
 The interesting thing is the stronger I get, the less I feel that I know.
 I used to say with confidence what the strongest parts of my games were.
 Now, I don't believe that any aspects of my game are particularly strong.

 One interesting thing I've noticed is how much easier counting becomes with experience.
 It used to be I had no idea the score of a game, or even whether or not I was ahead unless the margin was greater or less than thirty points.
 Recently, I've been able to tell if komi will play a factor late in games without specifically counting.
 I think that just by playing game after game, the mind begins to pick up on shapes and territories, and is able to quickly process their sizes accordingly.